marvin1099/Forceaudiodevice/README.md

 - To install AudioDeviceCmdlets
   - If last opition is yes: Type the ulr to AudioDeviceCmdlets.dll
-    the defalt is correct on the 2020.04.10 (jjjj.mm.dd)
+    the defalt is correct on the 2020.04.10 (jjjj.mm.dd) After those options its going to ask you for a ***ID***,
+for the playback or/and recording default device more on this under IMPORTANT
+After those options its will or will not depending on earlier selection ask you for a ***NAME***, for the playback or/and recording communication device more on this under IMPORTANT